greplytix/Hamlbars/README.md

 Hamlbars
 ========

-Sublime Text 3 syntax definitions and theming for .hamlbars files which is a combination of both Haml and Handlebars.
+Sublime Text 3 syntax definitions and auto-completions for .hamlbars files.

 ## Installation
 #### With [Package Control](https://packagecontrol.io/)
-  1. Open the command pallete. (ctrl+shift+p)
+  1. Open the command palette. (ctrl+shift+p or command+shift+p)
   2. Type "install" and choose Package Control: Install Package
   3. Type "Hamlbars" and select the package by Greplytix.